JieGroup/GenAI/docs/rag/index.md

    $
    where $ N $ is the number of samples in the training set.

-In the example below, we'll simulate a simple DSI approach where the model generates relevant document IDs based on a query.
-Since we're focusing on the DSI concept, we won't rely on an external model for this demonstration; rather, we'll mock the behavior of DSI.
+In the example below, we simulate a simple DSI approach where the model generates relevant document IDs based on a query.
+Since we are focusing on the DSI concept, we do rely on an external model for this demonstration.

 ```python
 # Aggregate the answers into a single list